MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineTelephoneNumber.md

 Specifies the target telephone number type for the cmdlet.
 Acceptable values are:

-* "Service" for numbers assigned to conferencing support, call queue or auto attendant
+* "Service" for numbers assigned to conferencing support, call queue or auto attendant.

 * "Subscriber" for numbers supporting public switched telephone network (PSTN) functions.